 Mary Ellen writes: Is there a device that would pick up and strengthen a weak Wi-Fi signal?
 I have a condo in a building where Wi-Fi is provided but it is shared by another unit, and the router is not located in my unit.
 Although my smartphone can receive emails etc., my Roku is constantly buffering.
 Is there a device I could buy to pull the signal in stronger so I can stream movies and shows on my Roku?

 Hi Mary Ellen!
 That’s a tough situation.
-Normally, I’d suggest saving money by simply moving your Wi-Fi router closer to your Roku, but since we’re dealing with a shared Wi-Fi router here, I’m guessing that moving the router closer to your condo isn’t an option (although it doesn’t hurt to ask, right?).
+Normally, I’d suggest saving money by simply moving your Wi-Fi router closer to your Roku.
+But since we’re dealing with a weak Wi-Fi signal that’s shared, I’m guessing that moving the router closer to your condo isn’t an option (although it doesn’t hurt to ask, right?).

 All that said, I actually do have a few of suggestions that might help you squeeze a bit more bandwidth out of your weak Wi-Fi signal, starting with…

 As long as your condo’s shared Wi-Fi router isn’t too far away, a wireless extender may do the trick.
 A Wi-Fi extender piggybacks onto to an existing Wi-Fi access point to create its own local network, which essentially extending the range of the original network.